-In the area of renewables, Japan's reliance on imported fossil fuels impacted economic performance in 2022.
+In the area of renewables, Japan's reliance on imported fossil fuels was a headwind to the economy over 2022.
 In its 2021 Strategic Energy Plan, Japan said it aimed to have renewables account for 36-38% of its energy mix by 2030.

-However, according to the managers, Japan's robotics industry is a success story.
-It is the global leader with about 45% of the global supply according to the International Federation of Robotics.
+Japan's robotics industry is a success story; it is the global leader with about 45% of the global supply according to the International Federation of Robotics.
 Nicholas feels that this has been driven in part by its need to adapt to a shrinking workforce.
 The domestic market is said to be the second-largest after China.

-He also believes that the reopening of China's economy marks the beginning of the end of the impact of COVID on Japan's economy.
+The reopening of China's economy marks the beginning of the end of the impact of COVID on Japan's economy.
 As inbound tourism recovers, some of JFJ's Japan brand businesses should benefit.
 Demand for Japanese exports should also improve - China is Japan's largest trading partner.
+One potential beneficiary of this in JFJ's portfolio is Nippon Paint, which we discussed in our last note.